HomeTrends › Technology & AI

 Integrate the forecast into the purchasing and production cycle (week 5 onward)

 Once calibrated, the weekly forecast becomes the primary input for your purchase order and per-shift production plan.
 The manager stops building the plan from scratch and switches to validating system recommendations in 20-30 minutes.
 Measure monthly food cost delta and waste in kg and USD.
-With the Masterestaurant method, the first 60 days should show at least a 3-point food cost reduction; if you don't see it, there's a data quality or POS integration issue that must be resolved before scaling.
+With the Masterestaurant method, the first 60 days should show at least a 3-point food cost reduction; if you don't see it, there's a data quality or POS integration issue to resolve before scaling to more locations.

 Masterestaurant tools & method